 Mathematics in Life Sciences (MiLS) is a research network funded by the London Mathematical Society and Isaac Newton Institute for Mathematical Sciences (through EPSRC grant (Ref: EP/V521929/1)).
 MiLS’ main aim is to bring together mathematicians working at the interface with life sciences, to discuss the mathematics underpinning the modelling and analysis of the life science applications.

 We will organise 3 meetings per year, each with a different theme.
-Meetings will consist of two review talks aimed at non-experts, combined with several contributed research talks.
+Meetings will usually consist of two review talks aimed at non-experts, combined with several contributed research talks.
 We strongly encourage PhD students, postdocs and early career researchers to submit a contributed talk.
 The additional funding from INI will enable 2-day workshops to be held from May 2023 to March 2025.